Martone makes Simmonds smile, has mindset of making Flyers' lineup in October

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Friday's game between the Rangers and the Pirates:
+Here are the best bets our model is projecting for Wednesday's game between the Orioles and the Rangers:

 • Moneyline: NBC Sports Bet is recommending a play on the Texas Rangers on the Moneyline.